 - The IU School of Education if the research topic is education.
 The School of Education allows initial appointments up to three years.
 Initial appointments cannot exceed twelve months but may be renewable

-- The IU Department of Near Eastern Languages and Cultures (NELC)
+- The IU Department of Middle Eastern Languages and Cultures (MELC)

 - The IU Islamic Studies Program (ISP)

 Only if there is no other appropriate IU unit and if the topic is within the CSME study area, should application be made through a CSME faculty sponsor.

 Each IU school and department sets its own conditions for accepting visiting scholars.
 Some will arrange for faculty sponsors.
 (CSME visitors must arrange their own faculty sponsors.)
 Some can provide office space.
 (CSME cannot provide office space.)